Bunyoro sub-region

 The area covered by the above districts is coterminous with the traditional Bunyoro Kingdom.
 Milton Obote abolished the traditional kingdoms in Uganda in 1967.
 When Yoweri Museveni re-established them in 1993, Bunyoro re-constituted itself.

 The sub-region is home mainly to the Banyoro ethnic group.
 The people of Bunyoro are called Banyoro (singular: Munyoro).
 The Banyoro speak Runyoro, a Bantu language.
 Runyoro closely related to Rutooro, spoken by the people of the neighboring Toro sub-region.
-The language is often referred to as Runyoro/Rutooro.
+The language is often referred to as Runyoro/Rutooro - a dialect of the larger Runyakitara language.

 According to the 2002 national census, the Bunyoro sub-region was home to an estimated 0.75 million people at that time.

+Ethnicity and language

+The Banyoro people, also known as Nyoro / Bakitara, are a Bantu ethnic group native to the kingdom of Bunyoro in Uganda.
+They live in settlements on a well-watered and fertile plateau, in western Uganda, east of Lake Mobutu.
+The region comprises the districts of Buliisa, Hoima, Kibaale, Kiryandongo and Masindi.

+They speak the Nyoro language, also known as Runyoro.
+In the Paluo area of northern Bunyoro, a language related to the Luo language is also spoken.

+The Bunyoro Kingdom was one of the most powerful kingdoms in Central and East Africa from the 13th century to the 19th century.
+Today, the kingdom is one of the administrative regions that make up the modern Republic of Uganda, and it is ruled by the King (Omukama) of Bunyoro-Kitara.

+Culture and society

+The Banyoro people reside in settlements across their region, with clan systems remaining integral to their social structure.
+In each family, the father holds a position of authority as the "mukama" or master/ head of the household, overseeing family members and possessions.

+Traditionally, the Banyoro are agriculturalists, cultivating crops (the Bairu class) such as millet, sorghum, bananas, and yams, and raising livestock (the Bahuma class), especially cattle, goats, sheep, chickens, and turkeys.
+They also preserve their culture through traditional dances, music, and storytelling.